Iowa Dance Instructors

 Lisa Luiken Woxell

-Teaches: Ballet, Gymnastics, Jazz, Tap, Ballet Mistress & Regisseur, Iowa Youth Ballet
+Teaches: Ballet, Pointe, Tap; Ballet Mistress & Regisseur, Iowa Youth Ballet

 Lisa began dancing at the age of three under the instruction of Connie Jo Wilson.
 She continued her training with Janet Morse, Robert Thomas, the Des Moines Ballet School, and Central Iowa Dance.

 Lisa has been teaching since 1987 and she is a Dance Master Certified Instructor.
-She has taught at Connie Jo Wilson's School of Dance, the Dancer's Workshop, the Newton YMCA, Carol Tetmeyer Dance Studio, and Stacey's School of Dance.
-Lisa has performed with Iowa Dance Theatre, the Nutrcracker Ballet, the Neuman Project, the Barnstormers Flightline, and with Dance Olympus on tour.
-She started teaching at the Dancenter in August of 1999.
+Lisa has been teaching at the Robert Thomas Dancenter since 1999.
+She also currently teaches at Ankeny Dance and Performing Arts Academy.
+In addition, she has taught at Connie Jo Wilson's School of Dance, the Dancer's Workshop, the Newton YMCA, Carol Tetmeyer Dance Studio, and Stacey's School of Dance.
+Lisa has performed with Iowa Dance Theatre, the "Nutcracker Ballet", the Neuman Project, the Barnstormers Flight Line, and with Dance Olympus on tour.

 Maureen McGrath, a native of Des Moines, graduated from Iowa State University with a Bachelor of Science in Dance and Apparel Design.